 II.1 Introduction

 The purpose of this Appendix is to highlight major differences of ICE for TCP versus the original ICE for UDP.
 Only aspects relevant for H.248 entities are indicated.
+Communication service specific aspects of ICE are out of scope (NOTE).

+NOTE – For instance, service Web Real-Time Communication (WebRTC) imposes a given protocol stack layering {DTLS|SRTP-over-UDP|TCP-over-IP} (see [b-IETF rtcweb-transports]), which leads e.g. to the layering of a single DTLS connection over UDP or TCP.
+Hence, there is a tight coupling between DTLS usage and ICE/STUN for UDP and TCP.

 II.2 MG bearer interface: protocol stack